xXValhallaCoderXx/nexus-workspace/docs/ai-context/omnichannel-triage.md

 ## Overview

 When a user enables **Quiet Mode**, Slack @mentions are batched into a triage digest instead of generating real-time notifications.
 An LLM classifies each message as ACTION_REQUIRED, READ_ONLY, or NOISE, and the digest is delivered to all enabled destinations.
+Recent digests also power the dedicated `/dashboard/mentions` workspace.

 ## Data Flow